deadlykam/CodeOptPro_Godot/README.md

 Godot version **v4.1.1.stable.mono.official [bd6af8e0e]** and above should work.
 Previous version of Godot have not been tested and may give errors.
 ***
 ## Stable Build
-[Stable-v1.0.0](https://github.com/deadlykam/CodeOptPro_Godot/tree/Stable-v1.0.0) is the latest stable build of the project.
+[Stable-v1.6.0](https://github.com/deadlykam/CodeOptPro_Godot/tree/Stable-v1.6.0) is the latest stable build of the project.
 The compressed file for this project can also be found there.
 If development is going to be done on this project then it is adviced to branch off of any _Stable_ branches because they will **NOT** be changed or updated except for README.md.
 Any other branches are subjected to change including the main branch.
 ***
 ## Installation
-1. First download the latest [CodeOptPro-v1.0.0.zip](https://github.com/deadlykam/CodeOptPro_Godot/releases/tag/v1.0.0) from the latest Stable build.
+1. First download the latest [CodeOptPro-v1.6.0.zip](https://github.com/deadlykam/CodeOptPro_Godot/releases/tag/v1.6.0) from the latest Stable build.
 2. Once downloaded extract/unzip the file.
 3. Enter the folder and copy the folder named **kamran_wali**.
 4. Now paste the folder in the **addons** folder of your Godot project.
 If your Godot project does not have the **addons** folder then just create it in the root folder, **res://**, and paste the copied folder there.
 5. (Optional) To open the interface for CodeOptPro simply go to the menu _Project_ -> _Projct Settings_.
-Click the _Plugins_ tab and enable the **Variable Creator**.
-This should open and dock the **Variable Creator**.
+Click the _Plugins_ tab and enable the **Variable Creator** or **Instantiate Object**.
+This should open and dock the **Variable Creator** or **Instantiate Object**.
-6. (Optional) If you want access to the CodeOptPro's script templates then go to the folder _addons_ -> _kamran_wali_ -> _code_opt_pro_ and copy then copy the folder named **script_templates**.
+7. (Optional) If you want access to the CodeOptPro's script templates then go to the folder _addons_ -> _kamran_wali_ -> _code_opt_pro_ and copy then copy the folder named **script_templates**.
 Paste the copied folder in the root folder, res://.
 Now the script_templates should be available while inherting from Resource.
 ***
 ## Features
 #### Performant Data Share/Use: